micropython/micropython/docs/library/sys.rst

 .. data:: stderr

-   standard error stream
+   Standard error stream.

 .. data:: stdin

-   standard input stream
+   Standard input stream.

 .. data:: stdout

-   standard output stream
+   Standard output stream.

 .. data:: version

-   Python language version that this implementation conforms to, as a string
+   Python language version that this implementation conforms to, as a string.

 .. data:: version_info

-   Python language version that this implementation conforms to, as a tuple of ints
+   Python language version that this implementation conforms to, as a tuple of ints.